kens-visuals/nft-preview-generator/README.md

-# Frontend Mentor - NFT Preview Card Component Solution
+# Frontend Mentor - NFT Preview Card Generator Solution

-This is a solution to the [NFT Preview Card Component Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
+This is a solution to the [NFT Preview Card Generator Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).

 ## Table of contents